cloudmesh-community/sp20-516-233/chapter/hyperv.md

 ```

  When prompted, restart the machine for the command to affect.
 This is for
- disabling Hyper-V services only.
-All Hyper-V files will still be on the
+ disabling the Hyper-V Platform and its sub-features only.
+All Hyper-V files
- machine.
+ will still be on the machine.

 ## Hyper-V management from Powershell